andreeadio/SQTseminars/README.md

 # SQTseminars
 A repository with my seminars from Software Quality and Testing (SQT / CTS).
-The semianrs are implementations of Clean Code rules and Design Patterns.
+The seminars are implementations of Clean Code rules and Design Patterns.